apache/fury-site/docs/row-format/troubleshooting.md

 ## A nested value appears to require full deserialization

 Use the row, array, and map accessors directly.
-Call the runtime encoder's object reconstruction API only for the subtree that must become an object.
+Call the selected Fory Row encoder's object reconstruction API only for the subtree that must become an object.